 The problem with standard user profiles is that they are tied to an individual desktop.
-If a user logs in from a different physical desktop or virtual desktop, his profile data won't exist on that machine.
+If users log in from a different physical desktop or virtual desktop, their profile data won't exist on that machine.
 This is where it's important for IT professionals to know what a roaming profile is.

 Microsoft updates roaming profiles with UE-V